luxuyan2018/HU-CISC-project/README.md

 2. react-router-dom for multi page route
 3. ipfs-http-client for store nft data
 4. axios for putting request

+To deploy new version:

+1. build using `npm run build`
+2. deploy to firebase using `firebase deploy`

+To run app locally: `npm run start`

 ## smart contract